 Day 6 – Kings Beach

 Kings Beach in Caloundra has a festive atmosphere year-round, so whenever you visit, you’ll be assured of plenty of fun in the warm, golden sunshine.
-Between the enchanting rockpools, the child-friendly water fountain with its time-delayed spurts of water, the oceanfront saltwater swimming pool, and the rolling surf break with protected swimming areas, Kings Beach is totally exhilarating.
+Between the enchanting rockpools, the child-friendly water fountain with its time-delayed spurts of water, the oceanfront saltwater swimming pool, and the rolling surf break with protected swimming areas, Kings Beach is an exhilarating place to spend the day.

 Day 7 – Bulcock Beach